The Roots of Progress Fellowship

 A community of peers to encourage and challenge you, during the program and beyond

-You’ll meet your ~20 peers during a four-week lead-up period to the program.
-We’ll set up virtual meet-ups and share bios, so you can find your people.
-Each of you will share an essay you published for others to read, so you can start the actual eight-week intensive with a community already coming together.
+You’ll meet your ~25 peers during a week-long onboarding program.
+We’ll share bios so you can find your people ahead of time, and each of you will share an essay you published for others to read, so you can start the actual ten-week intensive with a community already coming together.

 Your peers will help you shape your essay ideas before you even start writing.
 They’ll edit your essays, and you will edit theirs.
 They’ll bring a breadth of knowledge that will help accelerate your research, and they’ll introduce you to others in their network, from people at key publications to industry experts.
 Much of this work will happen in twice-weekly peer group sessions, with 2-3 people break-out sessions for brainstorming and feedback.

-Best of all, your peers will be your close progress network into the future: our 2023 inaugural cohort fellows still meet weekly, give feedback on each other’s essays in the blog-building Slack, and quote and link to each other’s work.
+Best of all, your peers will be your close progress network into the future: many of our alumni still meet weekly, give feedback on each other’s essays in the blog-building Slack, and quote and link to each other’s work.

-Peer feedback was extremely valuable.
-How often do you get feedback from smart, dedicated and knowledgeable people who largely share your progress perspective and general worldview, and who are constructively trying to find better ways to get your message across?
-Before this program, I could count them on one hand.
+How often do you get feedback from smart, dedicated and knowledgeable people who largely share your progress perspective and general worldview? — Maarten Boudry, 2023 Fellow

 Read more

-An immersion into progress studies & a chance to go deep on AI & heavy industry
+An immersion into progress studies & a chance to go deep on agriculture & health, biotech and longevity

-New for the second blog-building cohort, we’re also offering themed tracks for two progress cause areas: artificial intelligence and heavy industry (construction, manufacturing, transportation, and defense).
-Whether or not you choose to apply for the themed tracks and focus your writing on these topics, you’ll be able to attend the advisor sessions and deepen your understanding of AI and heavy industry as drivers of progress.
+This year, for our third blog-building cohort, we’re also offering themed tracks for two progress cause areas: agriculture and health, longevity, & biotech.
+Whether or not you choose to apply for the themed tracks and focus your writing on these topics, you’ll be able to attend the advisor sessions and deepen your understanding of agriculture and health, longevity and biotech as drivers of progress.

 Read more